FleshdeckTV/nRF52-Smartwatch/README.md

 ## The instructions will be updated
 Here you can find PCB files, software and some instructions.

-Due to the current situation in Ukraine, I can not continue working on the project at the moment, as soon as the war ends, I will continue to work, if you want to support project:
+Due to the current situation in Ukraine, I cannot continue working on the project at the moment, as soon as the war ends I will continue to work, you can support the project by donating to a crypto wallet or Patreon:

-BTC 1Fx1nvSsfxKMsXz7BsxxJzk7NQdWSS86Fd
+*BTC 1Fx1nvSsfxKMsXz7BsxxJzk7NQdWSS86Fd
-ETH 0xfeb67dc42bdb4252a39f2cb6f8ca42f192d4d32d
+*ETH 0xfeb67dc42bdb4252a39f2cb6f8ca42f192d4d32d

 # In Future
 * Go to more available components